Dr. Bano B. Mehdi-Schulz

 Eco-hydrology and land use change

 Ecohydrology is related to the interplay between climate, soil and vegetation, with temporal and spatial variabilities linked to processes that are at the core of hydrology itself (Rodriguez-Iturbe, 2000).
-In recent decades there has been much activity in this field of research, with a journal dedicated to the subject being launched in 2008 (Smetten, 2008).
 Ecohydrology has been defined as “the study of the functional interrelations between hydrology and biota at the catchment scale” (Zalewski, 2000).

 The Eco-hydrological and Land Use Modelling group was set up in 2015.
-In our group, we apply this definition of ecohydrology to agricultural landscapes and examine the relationship between ecology and hydrology at catchment to field scales with simulation models to gain an understanding of processes and for managing the resources (land and water).
+In our group, we apply this definition of ecohydrology to agricultural landscapes and examine the relationship between ecology and hydrology at catchment to field scales with simulation models to gain an understanding of processes and for managing water resources.

 Research Projects